-Padron peppers have been popping up at all my local farmers markets recently – but they are literally there for like 10 minutes and then their disappear.
-People are snatching these little peppers up like hot cakes!
+You gotta be quick when you find these beauties at the market – people are snatching these up like hot cakes!
 Last week I made an extra effort to get to the farmers market super early so I could be one of the lucky ones.
-These bite sized peppers are pretty mild in taste, with about 1 in 5 being hot, similar to Shisitos. (and if you’re ever with me at a restaurant and we order Shisitos, it’s probably best that we each order our own, because I could literally eat pounds of those by myself.)
-Anyway, back to the Padrons…
+These bite sized peppers are pretty mild in taste, with about 1 in 10 being hot, similar to Shishito peppers. (and if you’re ever with me at a restaurant and we order Shisito peppers, it’s probably best that we each order our own, because I could literally eat pounds of those by myself.)
+Anyway, back to the Padróns…

-Padrons are super easy to prepare.
-I just saute them in a little olive oil and then season them with flakey salt, I use Maldon, and a pinch of red pepper flakes if I’m feeling daring!
-These Padron peppers are also more “meaty” if you will, compared to the Shisito.
+Padróns are super easy to prepare.
+I just sauté them in a little olive oil and then season them with flakey salt, I use Maldon and call it a day!
+Maybe a little lemon juice for some acid!
+These Padróns peppers are also more “meaty” if you will, compared to the Shishito.

 - Add the olive oil in a large cast iron pan over high heat.
-Once the oil shimmers, add the padron peppers and let them saute until they are blistered on both sides.
+Once the oil shimmers, add the Padrón peppers and let them sauté until they are blistered on both sides, about 5-7 minutes.

-- Remove from the oil and season with salt and red pepper flakes
+- Remove from the oil and season with salt and lemon juice.
+Serve immediately.

 I am so excited you are making one of my recipes and I would love to see how it turns out.
 Make sure to share it on instagram and tag me @whatsgabycookin so I can see your masterpiece!